Why theory?

 Karl R. Popper, 1980

-In his Logic of Scientific Discovery, the scientific theorist Karl Popper writes:
+In his Logic of Scientific Discovery, the philosopher of science Karl Popper writes:

 The empirical sciences are systems of theories.
 One could call epistemology the theory of theories (Popper 1969: 31).

-Several facts correspond to this epistemological understanding of science.
-Modern empirical science, unlike the late medieval scholasticism of Meister Eckhart (Harrington 2018), must proceed logically and empirically verifiable.
-However, statements can be empirically tested more easily the more generally valid and specific they are—that is, the higher their empirical content (Popper 1969: 86).
-Therefore, science strives to develop the most meaningful (and thus the most easily verifiable) theory possible.
+Several aspects correspond to this epistemological understanding of science.
+For example, modern empirical science, unlike the late medieval scholasticism of figures like Meister Eckhart (Harrington 2018), must proceed in a logically and empirically verifiable manner.
+Statements can be empirically tested all the more effectively the more universally valid and precisely formulated they are, that is, the higher their empirical content (Popper 1969: 86).
+Therefore, science strives to develop theories that are as substantial as possible (and thus as easily verifiable as possible).

-Scientific puzzles and paradigm shifts relate to questions, concepts, typologies, and explanatory models—in short, theory (from the ancient Greek theoria: intuition, observation, knowledge).
-Accordingly, the dynamics of scientific knowledge require theories.
+Scientific puzzles and paradigm shifts relate to questions, concepts, typologies, and explanatory models—in short, theory (from the ancient Greek theoria: intuition, contemplation, knowledge).
+Accordingly, the dynamics of scientific knowledge acquisition require theories.

-Analysis means cognitively breaking down and reconstructing objects of study according to a framework theory—see, for example, chemical analysis based on the model of the periodic table.
-Analysis therefore requires not only expertise and appropriate research methods, but also a theoretical framework conducive to knowledge.
+Analyzing means cognitively breaking down and reconstructing objects of study according to a framework theory – see, for example, chemical substance analysis according to the periodic table model.
+Analysis therefore requires not only expertise and suitable investigative methods, but also a knowledge-conducive theoretical framework.

-Dynamic theory building requires free scientific thought and communication.
-Open theory building, in turn, represents effective academic freedom.
+Dynamic theory building presupposes free scientific thinking and communication.
+Conversely, open theory building therefore stands for effective academic freedom.

 Online source: Nordbayern.de

-Above all, however, the idea of interdisciplinary practice orientation increasingly dominates the funding and design of the social sciences.
-Instead of advancing knowledge, the power of those who determine what is feasible increasingly dominates; instead of scientific knowledge dynamics, there is, at best, fragmented praxeological optimization, often bureaucratic stagnation or regression.
+Above all, the idea of interdisciplinary, practice-oriented approaches increasingly dominates the funding and structure of the social sciences.
+Instead of fostering knowledge, the power of those who determine what is feasible is increasingly prevailing; instead of dynamic scientific progress, at best there is piecemeal, praxeological optimization, often bureaucratic stagnation or regression.

-This results in a fatal disproportion: While the natural and technical sciences are developing at a rapid pace and changing the world ever more rapidly and profoundly, the political and social sciences are stagnating and are even losing all independence and innovative power in more and more countries.
+This leads to a fatal imbalance: While the natural and technical sciences are developing at a rapid pace and changing the world ever more quickly and profoundly, the political and social sciences are languishing, indeed losing all independence and innovative strength in more and more countries.

-The rapid technological progress thus appears merely as a variable of present and future (geopolitical) power, and politics is increasingly losing its emancipatory power and commitment to responsibility.
+Rapid technological progress thus appears merely as a variable of present and future (geopolitical) power; politics is increasingly losing its emancipatory power and sense of responsibility.

-In contrast, the theory of civility is aimed at gaining knowledge in the sense of empirical-analytical science: to develop and make verifiable statements of greater generalisability and accuracy (higher empirical content).
+In contrast, the theory of civility focuses on gaining knowledge in the sense of empirical-analytical science: developing and making verifiable statements of greater generalizability and accuracy (higher empirical content).

 Literature:

-AZT: Prittwitz, Volker von: General Theory of Civility, Berlin: Civility gUG, August 2025,
+AZT: Prittwitz, Volker von: General Civility Theory, Berlin: Civility gUG, August 2025,

-Harrington, Joel F. 2018: Meister Eckhart: The Monk Who Challenged the Church and Found His Own Path to God, Siedler, Munich
+Harrington, Joel F. 2018: Meister Eckhart.
+The Monk Who Challenged the Church and Found His Own Way to God, Siedler, Munich

 Popper, Karl R. 1969: The Logic of Scientific Discovery, Tübingen: JCB Mohr (Paul Siebeck), first edition 1934